AhmedMourad0/no-copy/README.md

 data class User(val name: String, val phoneNumber: String)
 ```

-Then you can do something like this and it actually makes sense:
+You can also do something like this and it actually makes sense:

 ```kotlin
 @Shatter